How do you use documentation throughout your workflow? Share your experience with us by taking this survey.

 What you can reasonably expect to run on current consumer mobiles:

 Using a lot of alpha-test shaders

-Bumpmapping, especially using built-in shadersA small script that contains the mathematical calculations and algorithms for calculating the Color of each pixel rendered, based on the lighting input and the Material configuration.
+Bumpmapping, especially using built-in shadersA program that runs on the GPU.
 More info See in Glossary.

 High polygon count